Shizheng-Wen/Personalweb/content/home/welcome.md

 I strive to develop new methods through the fusion of physical models, data-driven algorithms to understand nature and solve problems in science and engineering.
 See my [Research page](project).

-I am currently a master student in the department of mathematics, ETH Zurich, majoring in computational science and engineering.
-My advisor is Prof. [Siddhartha Mishra](https://ethz.ch/en/the-eth-zurich/organisation/who-is-who/math/details.MTY2MzQ3.TGlzdC8xOTA3LDE2NjkxMjU2NTE=.html), and I am closely working with [Ben Moseley](https://benmoseley.blog/) and [Mike Yan Michelis](https://www.linkedin.com/in/mike-yan-michelis-669774174/?originalSubdomain=de)!
+I am currently a master student in the department of mathematics, ETH Zurich, majoring in computational science and engineering under the advisement of Prof. [Siddhartha Mishra](https://ethz.ch/en/the-eth-zurich/organisation/who-is-who/math/details.MTY2MzQ3.TGlzdC8xOTA3LDE2NjkxMjU2NTE=.html).

-Prior to that, I received my bachelor's degree with highest honor (GPA ranking top 1% among 248 students) from Excellent Class of aircraft power engineering at [Nanjing University of Aeronautics and Astronautics (NUAA)](http://www.nuaa.edu.cn/).
+Prior to that, I received my bachelor's degree with highest honor (GPA ranking top 1% among 248 students) from Aerospace Engineering at [Nanjing University of Aeronautics and Astronautics (NUAA)](http://www.nuaa.edu.cn/).

 During my undergraduate period, I was advised by [Prof. Xianglei Liu](https://scholar.google.com/citations?hl=en&user=RxW3otEAAAAJ&view_op=list_works&sortby=pubdate), working on Nanoscale Heat Transfer.
-During the summer of 2019, I was visiting Duke University, working under the supervision of [Prof. Earl Dowell](https://mems.duke.edu/faculty/earl-dowell) (AIAA Honorary Fellow, member of National Academy of Engineering) on Machine Learning Assisted Fluid, and he recorded a [testimonial video](project/ml-aeroelasticity) for me.

-Originally, I was ready to pursue my PhD degree with full scholarship in the United States.
-I received offers from many prestigious Universities including Duke University, University of Minnesota, twin cities and so on.
-However, my plan was canceled due to the proclamation 10043 signed by Donald Trump.
-Therefore, during the period from 2020Fall to 2022Spring, I worked as an independent researcher in the [Insistute of Nano Science (INS)](http://ins.nuaa.edu.cn/) at NUAA, collaborated with distinguished [Prof. Wanlin Guo](http://ins.nuaa.edu.cn/chinese/Members/detail.aspx?id=25) (member of Chinese Academy of Sciences).
-At INS, my research interest spans from condensed matter physics to life sciences.
+During the summer of 2019, I was visiting Duke University, working under the supervision of [Prof. Earl Dowell](https://mems.duke.edu/faculty/earl-dowell).
+During the period from 2020Fall to 2022Spring, I worked as an independent researcher in the [Insistute of Nano Science (INS)](http://ins.nuaa.edu.cn/) at NUAA, collaborated with distinguished [Prof. Wanlin Guo](http://ins.nuaa.edu.cn/chinese/Members/detail.aspx?id=25).
+At INS, my research interest is biophysics (Molecular Dynamics).

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}} (updated on Sep.
-8, 2022).

-**Specialties:** Scientific Machine Learning, Graph Neural Network, AI4Science
+**Specialties:** Scientific Machine Learning, AI4Science